Hit enter to search or ESC to close

 “It hasn’t been easy over the last year, with challenges around supply and delivery.
 Luckily we've formed wonderful relationships with our key suppliers overseas, which has been vital in keeping the supply flowing to the New Zealand market.”

-Lynn River has even supplied Emirates Team New Zealand with PPE clothing, respiratory items and gloves, and sponsored and supplied Showa gloves from Japan to the likes of Olympic sailors Peter Burling and Blair Tuke in the past.
+Lynn River has even supplied Emirates Team New Zealand with PPE clothing, respiratory products and gloves; and sponsored and supplied Showa gloves from Japan to Olympic sailors Peter Burling and Blair Tuke in the past.

 Three years ago, the company established High Street Stitch & Print, a branding, embroidery, screen and sign printing business.
 Despite starting with the latest technology and machinery, in 2020 the company’s high-resolution, flatbed digital printer was accidentally damaged.